 Common Themes in Obsessive-Compulsive Disorder:

 Aggressive Obsessions: Fear might harm self, fear might harm others, violent or horrific images, fear of doing something embarrassing, fear will act on unwanted impulses (e.g., stabbing someone), fear will steal things, fear of accidentally harming others (e.g., hit/run), fear will be responsible for something bad happening (e.g., fire/burglary).
 Individuals may engage in significant avoidance to reduce the likelihood of them acting impulsively (e.g., avoiding use of sharp objects).
+This may also include Perinatal/Postpartum OCD symptoms, such as intrusive thoughts about harming one's baby.

 Checking Behaviors: Checking locks, stove, appliances, checking that you did not/will not harm yourself or others, checking that nothing terrible did/will happen, checking that you didn't make a mistake, checking tied to somatic obsessions, mental analyzing or checking behaviors.